Seiji Ogawa: Early career

 Seiji Ogawa trained as an applied physicist in the University of Tokyo and later earned a Ph.D. in chemistry from Stanford.
 He worked for 33 years in Biophysics research at AT&T Bell Laboratories in Murray Hill, New Jersey, and was a Distinguished Member of the technical staff.
 In 2001, he became Director of the Ogawa Laboratories for Brain Function Research in Tokyo.
 Professor Ogawa joined NRI (Neuroscience Research Institute, Gachon University of Medicine and Science, Korea) in 2008 as a Distinguished Professor and leading the fMRI research in conjunction with the new 7.0T MRI system.
 He has received several awards for his magnetic resonance work, is a member of the Institute of Medicine of the National Academy of Sciences and has been awarded the Japan Prize.

 fMRI

 Ogawa discovered the principle which is now widely used to functionally and physiologically image the brain, particularly the human brain.
 He built on the technology of magnetic resonance imaging by using the difference in blood oxygenation level to generate a brain map corresponding to blood flow to active neurons.
-This helped to map the functional activity of the brain noninvasively, adding to the structural mapping provided by MRI.
+This helped to map the functional activity of the brain noninvasively, which was accomplished by Ogawa and Ugurbil in Ugurbil's laboratory, adding to the structural mapping provided by MRI.
 FMRI is now widely used in biology, neurobiology, psychology, neurology, and other branches of research and to diagnose the physiological basis of mental illnesses and organic brain dysfunction in clinical medicine.